Country guides

 Local customs

 As most Guineans are practising Muslims, conservative dress (especially for women) and judicious behaviour is essential, especially during religious festivals and celebrations.
 Greetings are very important in Guinea, as is respect for elders.
 When mixing with seniors, it's polite to offer a firm handshake and inquire about their wellbeing, but to avoid making direct eye contact.
 Guineans are wary of photography, so visitors should ask permission before taking anyone's photo, and avoid taking pictures of military buildings or installations.
-It is also considered rude to show the soles of feet or shoes, and to touch or move objects with feet.
-Visitors should avoid using their left hand when greeting others, or when eating, as it is considered 'haram' (impure).
-Homosexuality is not widely accepted or understood.
+It's also considered rude to show the soles of feet or shoes, and to touch or move objects with feet.
+Visitors should avoid using their left hand when greeting others, or when eating, as it's considered 'haram' (impure).
+Homosexuality isn't widely accepted or understood.

 Doing business